-Guide to visiting the Eiffel Tower (including strike info)
+Your guide to visiting the Eiffel Tower

 Luckily for us, the edifice proved indispensable for scientific experiments (such as early radio transmissions) and the edifice -- all 10,000 tons of it -- has stood the test of time.

 Today "La Dame de Fer" (the Iron Lady) looms large in imaginations across France and around the world.
-And the lore surrounding it borders on travel mythology.
+As the structure celebrates its 130th anniversary in 2019, let's explore the lore surrounding it, which borders on travel mythology.

 Did you know that con man Victor Lustig once "sold" the landmark to a scrap-metal dealer?
 Not once, but twice?
 And that Gustave Eiffel, whose company designed and built the tower, kept a private office at the top, welcoming guests like Thomas Edison?
 (The inventor arrived bearing gifts: a gramophone, what else?)

-Note: This article was first published in August 2017 and updated in March 2019.